cesarnr21/notes/README.md

 ## TO DO
-- [ ] write a script to scan for files for contents and paste them up there.
+* [ ] write a script to scan for files for contents and paste them up there.
-    - something like the [markdown formattter](https://github.com/cesarnr21/vault/blob/main/vault/mkdwn.py) you wrote for individual files but for the entire repository
+    * something like the [markdown formattter](https://github.com/cesarnr21/vault/blob/main/vault/mkdwn.py) you wrote for individual files but for the entire repository
-- [ ] start using git pre-commit hooks, to stop compiled jupyter cells from being uploaded to repo
+* [ ] start using git pre-commit hooks, to stop compiled jupyter cells from being uploaded to repo
-- [ ] go throught and this and fill in any blanks: **[teach yourself computer science](https://teachyourselfcs.com/#networking)**
+* [ ] go throught and this and fill in any blanks: **[teach yourself computer science](https://teachyourselfcs.com/#networking)**
-- [ ] add this game to javascritp folder: <https://play.elevatorsaga.com/>

-#### New skills
+### New skills
 **tiktok: <https://www.tiktok.com/@frankniu/video/7202811273690598661?_r=1&_t=8aBbxNXFOaU>**

 - building complex python applications: <https://www.cosmicpython.com/>